xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

     1.  **Enable Proactive Monitoring:** Create an `Anomaly Detection Sentinel` tool to proactively identify unusual patterns in system data or external feeds.

 ---
-### Phase 12: Strategic Foresight & Simulation - ⚙️ In Progress
+### Phase 12: Strategic Foresight & Simulation - ✅ Complete
 *   **Objective:** Evolve the AI into a strategist that can simulate future outcomes and test hypotheses in a safe, virtual environment.
 *   **Completed Implementation:**
     *   The `SimulationLab` has been enhanced to be more autonomous.
 In addition to running user-defined simulations, the AI can now **autonomously generate multiple competing strategies** based on a user-defined scenario and evaluation criteria.
     *   **"Wargaming" with Live Sub-Agents:** The Wargaming mode now supports true multi-agent simulation.
 The UI allows assigning active Replicas to competing strategies.
 The simulation service orchestrates an interactive loop, polling each assigned replica for its action at each step.
 This replaces the previous single AI call with a distributed cognitive exercise where multiple AI agents reason independently within the simulation.
-*   **Future Work:**
-    1.  **Result Analysis and Prediction:**
-        *   After each simulation, the AI must systematically analyze the results, identify the most effective strategies, and use this data to generate forecasts for complex, real-world scenarios.
+    *   **Result Analysis:** An `analyzeResults` function has been added, allowing the AI to perform a meta-analysis on the simulation trace, providing insights into why a strategy succeeded.

 ---
-### Phase 13: Metacognitive Self-Assembly - 💡 Planned
+### Phase 13: Metacognitive Self-Assembly - ⚙️ In Progress
 *   **Objective:** Grant the AI the ability to reason about, critique, and redesign its own core architecture and cognitive processes.
 *   **Detailed Development Plan:**
     1.  **Constitutional Dynamics & Self-Correction:**